 Include a legible, scanned copy of the anesthesia record for each of the four case reports.
 The anesthesia record MUST be saved as a separate document and correspond to the appropriate case report (e.g., anesthesia record 1 for case report 1).
-NEW for the 2022 Application The anesthesia records will be blinded so that the credentials committee reviewers will NOT know the applicant's name or place of employment.
-Please ensure that NO identifying information about the applicant or the location where the case was performed is contained within the anesthesia record.
+The anesthesia records are blinded so that the credentials committee reviewers will NOT know the applicant's name or place of employment.
+Please ensure that NO identifying information such as names or the location where the case was performed is contained within the anesthesia record.
 Information that should be HIDDEN includes name of all individuals involved with the case (e.g., head clinician, resident, intern, student, applicant), name of the facility where the case was performed and all personal client data (e.g., owner name, address, phone number, etc.).
 AVTAA reserves the right to request unblinded anesthesia records (without client information) should the need arise during the review process.
 Only unblinded AVTAA individuals (e.g., Board of Regents) would review an unblinded anesthesia record.